leonardopaiva/angular-universal-basicdemo/README.md

 - angular universal doc: `https://github.com/angular/angular-cli/wiki/stories-universal-rendering`

 # Deploy to firebase guide
-This can help deploying the app, but at this moment I still have not been able to make it work `https://hackernoon.com/deploying-angular-universal-v6-with-firebase-c86381ddd445`
+This article can help deploying the app(It was NOT written by me), but at this moment I still have not been able to make it work
+`https://hackernoon.com/deploying-angular-universal-v6-with-firebase-c86381ddd445`

 At this moment i am getting the following error on firebase functions console: